dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 All of these must be maintained for the integrity of the system
  - One Earthling per account
  - Impossible for another person to change account without true owner's knowledge
  - No government-registered identity information, nor Effective account information should be stored with the biometric data.
-The any biometric data shouldn't be able to be re-constructed from the stored
+Any biometric data shouldn't be able to be re-constructed from the stored

+## Biometric VS Social Verification
+To prove individuality, two solutions come to the forefront.
+One is to use biometric data in the

 ## Biometric Account Recovery
 As the biometric record is only able to check whether or not someone is already on the system, it can be used to recover a wallet by matching an incoming request with an existing account.